johnjoeallen/edl/DEV_GUIDE.md

 </plugin>
 ```

+## 🚀 Deployment Scripts
+The `deployment/` folder includes helper scripts for Maven deploy workflows:
+- `deployment/deploy` detects snapshot vs release and runs `mvn clean deploy`.
+- `deployment/provision-deploy` generates `~/.m2/<config>-deploy.xml` from `deployment/deploy-template.xml`.
+- `deployment/.excludes` lists modules to skip.

+See `deployment/README.md` for full usage.

 ## 🧩 Spring Handler Generation
 Enable the Spring handler to generate a `@RestControllerAdvice` in the same package as the exceptions.
-The handler catches the root exception type and returns status 500.
+The handler catches the base exception type and returns status 500.
 It uses Jackson `ObjectMapper`, so include `jackson-databind` at runtime.

 ```xml
 <configuration>